Gromov hyperbolization of unbounded noncomplete spaces and Hamenst\"adt metric

-where the supremum is taken over all finite partitions $a=t_0<t_1<t_2<\ldots<t_n=b$.
-The curve is said to be {\it rectifiable} if $\ell(\gamma)<\infty$.
+where the supremum is taken over all finite partitions $s=t_0<t_1<t_2<\cdots<t_n=t$.
+The curve $\gamma$ is called {\it rectifiable} if $\ell(\gamma)<\infty$.
 Also, $X$ is called {\it rectifiably connected} if each pair of points in the space can be joined by a rectifiable curve.

-The length function associated with a rectifiable curve $\gamma$: $[a,b]\to X$ is $s_{\gamma}$: $[a,b]\to [0, \ell(\gamma)]$, defined by $s_{\gamma}(t)=\ell(\gamma|_{[a,t]})$ for $t\in [a,b]$.
-For any rectifiable curve $\gamma:$ $[a,b]\to X$, there is a unique parametrization $\gamma_s:$ $[0, \ell(\gamma)]\to X$ such that $\gamma=\gamma_s\circ s_{\gamma}$.
+The length function $s_{\gamma}$, associated with a rectifiable curve $\gamma\colon [t_1,t_2]\to X$, is defined by $s_{\gamma}(t)=\ell(\gamma|_{[t_1,t]})$ for $t\in [t_1,t_2]$.
+For any rectifiable curve $\gamma\colon [t_1,t_2]\to X$, there is a unique parametrization $\gamma_s\colon $ $[0, \ell(\gamma)]\to X$ such that $\gamma=\gamma_s\circ s_{\gamma}$.
 Obviously, $\ell(\gamma_s|_{[0,t]})=t$ for $t\in [0, \ell(\gamma)]$.
 The parametrization $\gamma_s$ is called the {\it arclength parametrization} of $\gamma$.